-Under the Omnibus Plan, participants may be granted RSUs, each of which represents an unfunded, unsecured right to receive a share of the Company's common stock on the date specified in the recipient's award.
+Effective as of February 8, 2024, the Company adopted, and the Company's shareholders approved, the 2024 Omnibus Incentive Plan (the "Omnibus Plan"), which provides for the issuance of options, stock appreciation rights, restricted stock, RSUs, performance awards, and other equity awards for the purpose of attracting and retaining executive officers, key employees, and outside directors and advisors and increasing shareholder value.
+The Omnibus Plan replaced the Amended and Restated 2013 Omnibus Incentive Plan.
+Under the Omnibus Plan, participants may be granted RSUs, among other awards, each of which represents an unfunded, unsecured right to receive a share of the Company's common stock on the dates specified in the recipient's award.
 The Company issues new shares of its common stock when it is required to deliver shares to an RSU recipient.
 The RSUs granted under the Omnibus Plan vest over four years at a rate of 25% per year.
-The Company recognizes stock-based compensation expense on a straight-line basis over the four-year vesting term of each award.
+The Company recognizes stock-based compensation expense on a straight line basis over the four-year vesting term of each award.